ssjshields/archetype-counter/.github/README.md

 Automatically tracks encounters (Horde, Safari, etc.) and when you receive Eggs or Fossils.

 Does not hook into the PokeMMO or javaw process.
-Utilizes AHK, Imagemagick and OCR technology.
+Utilizes Imagemagick and OCR technology.

 Useful for [shiny hunting](https://pokemondb.net/pokedex/shiny) or metrics lovers.
 Feel like exploring?
 Give our [client theme](https://github.com/ssjshields/archetype#readme) a try.